Jean DeWolff: Post-mortem

-Years after Jean's death, her close friend Yuri Watanabe, who had also risen to the rank of Captain and used her position to assist Spider-Man, adopts the Wraith identity after losing faith in the law's ability to punish criminals.
-She wears a mask of Jean's face originally created by the Chameleon under her Wraith costume, as both a means of hiding her true identity and frightening criminals into believing that the Wraith was Jean's vengeful spirit risen to continue fighting crime.
+Years after Jean's death, her close friend Yuri Watanabe becomes a police captain and assumes the Wraith identity after losing faith in the law's ability to punish criminals.
+She wears a mask of Jean's face originally created by the Chameleon under her Wraith costume, as both a means of hiding her identity and frightening criminals into believing that the Wraith was Jean's vengeful spirit.

 A clone of Jean appears during the Dead No More: The Clone Conspiracy event.
-This clone, a "reanimate" with all of Jean's memories including her death, lives in a special facility called "Haven" and is created by a villain wishing to gain Spider-Man's cooperation by resurrecting all those whose deaths haunt the web-slinger.
-A machine connected to Haven is later activated that destabilizes the bodies of the reanimates, making them vulnerable to infection by the deadly Carrion virus dormant in their clone cells.
+This clone, a "reanimate" who possesses all of Jean's memories, lives in a special facility called "Haven" and is created by a villain wishing to gain Spider-Man's cooperation by resurrecting all those whose deaths haunt him.
+A machine connected to Haven is later activated that destabilizes the clones, making them vulnerable to being infected with the deadly Carrion virus.
 Several reanimates attempt to escape, hoping their bodies will stabilize if they are far enough away from Haven.
-Realizing that fleeing means potentially transmitting the Carrion virus to innocent people outside of Haven, Jean's clone assists Spider-Man in stopping any clones from escaping.
+Realizing that fleeing means potentially transmitting the Carrion virus to people outside of Haven, Jean assists Spider-Man in stopping any clones from escaping.
 During her efforts, she succumbs to the virus and dies.

-When Spider-Man confronts Kindred during the "Last Remains" arc, he finds that the demon had dug up the bodies of Jean DeWolff, Uncle Ben, Gwen Stacy, George Stacy, Ned Leeds, J. Jonah Jameson Sr., and Marla Jameson and sat them around a dinner table.
+Reception

+Benjamin Falbo of Looper asserted, "While not a prominent character, she appeared quite frequently, and her presence was always a welcome one."
+Jason Wiese of CinemaBlend called Jean DeWolff the "James Gordon to Peter Parker’s Bruce Wayne" and a "sharp cop," hoping to see the character in a feature film.
+Comics journalist Jonathan Miller described Jean DeWolff as a "secondary character that could facilitate a sense of continuity [in Marvel Team-Up], someone who knew only the costumed side of Peter's personality, and yet had a genuine relationship with him.
+Hard-edged and no-nonsense, DeWolff usually made her entrance in her vintage roadster, cigarette dangling from the corner of her mouth, a modern, post-feminist take on the classic tough-guy heroes of Dashiell Hammett and Mickey Spillane".

 Other versions

 Spider-Gwen

-In the Spider-Gwen reality, Jean DeWolff is partnered with Captain Frank Castle on the NYPD's Special Crimes Task Force.
+An alternate universe variant of Jean DeWolff from Earth-65 appears in Spider-Gwen.

 Spider-Man Noir

-Spider-Man Noir: Eyes Without A Face features FBI Agent Jean De Wolfe, who is trying to track down the Crime Master.
-Initially skeptical of Spider-Man Noir's motives in crimefighting, Agent De Wolfe later comes to his aid.
-In keeping with the 1930s setting, this version of the character is male.
-Although Alaska P. Davidson was made a special agent with the FBI in 1922 along with two other women, none were active by 1929 and the FBI did not officially accept female agents again until 1972.
+Jean De Wolfe, a character based on Jean DeWolff from Earth-90214, appears in Spider-Man Noir: Eyes Without A Face.
+This version is an FBI agent.